niteshbalusu11/BOS-Commands-Document/README.md

   <br></br>
 <br></br>

+### gateway
-16. `bos gateway`: Stars a LND gateway server on a port that listens to WebUI Access.
+Stars a LND gateway server on a port that listens to WebUI Access.
 Connection code has a specific expiry time.
   - Flags:
     - `port`: Starts lisening on a specified port
     - `remote`:  Enter a URL to generate a connection code for a remotegate way that expires at a specific time.
     <br></br>
 <br></br>

+### graph
-17. `bos graph`: Returns a list of connections and other public information of a node.
+Returns a list of connections and other public information of a node.
   - Arguments:
     - Takes `pubkey` or `alias` as an option to return output.
   - Flags: